 The clothing must be clean, dry, and in usable condition.
 If they have stains or rips in them, please throw the item away with your trash.
 Also acceptable are pairs of shoes, purses, curtains, sheets, bedspreads, blankets, towels, and pillowcases.
 These articles should be placed in a clear plastic bag.
 All articles shall be free from any wetness, moisture, grease, mold, solvents, or food waste.
 Unacceptable items in this category include: Carpets and pillows.

 Leaves, grass clippings, and garden clean-up (stalks) are accepted for recycling.
 These items should be loose (please do not place them in bags).
-Items for composting are only accepted at the Schuyler Falls Compost area.
+Items for composting are only accepted at the Schuyler Falls Compost.

 The fee for disposal of brush is based on the size of the load.
 The branches cannot exceed 3 inches in diameter.
 No stumps will be accepted.
-Brush is only accepted at the Schuyler Falls Landfill Compost Drop-off area.
+Brush is only accepted at the Schuyler Falls Landfill Compost Drop-off.

 Scrap metal and appliances are accepted.
 A Freon removal fee is charged to dispose of refrigerators, freezers, air conditioners, and dehumidifiers.
 Because these items require special handling they should not be placed in the scrap metal bin.

-Computers, TVs, VCRs, Stereos, Home Entertainment Centers, etc. are accepted at the Schuyler Falls Landfill and Mooers Transfer Station.
-A processing fee will be charged depending on the size of the device.
+Computers, TVs, VCRs, Stereos, Home Entertainment Centers, etc. are accepted at the Schuyler Falls Landfill and Recycling Facility and Mooers Transfer Station.
+There is no charge for electronics recycling disposal.